Cannicide/node-elisif/README.md

 ## Information
-A powerful Discord Bot container, command handler, and partial extension of discord.js designed to be both simplistic and feature-rich.
+A powerful Discord Bot container, command handler, and vast extension of discord.js designed to be both simplistic and feature-rich.
 Based on the command handler and various systems I developed for my three discord bots: Elisif, Panacea, and Scavenger.

-**Note: node-elisif has not been fully completed and tested yet.** Certain parts of the code, especially new features such as buttons and select menus, *may* cause errors.
+**Note: buttons, select menus, threads, and slash commands have not been fully tested yet.** Certain parts of the code, especially these new features, *may* cause errors.
+If you encounter any issues, please report them via Issue on the [Github repository](https://github.com/Cannicide/node-elisif).

-Several new updates are coming to node-elisif!
-Support for buttons and select menus has been added (still being worked on).
+Support for buttons and select menus has been added!
 Support for Voice Channel Activities (VCA) has been added; note, however, that this Discord feature is limited as it is still in early beta.
+Support for slash commands has also been added, designed to work very similarly to classic commands.
+Partial support for thread channels has also been added, including creating, editing, archiving, deleting, and adding members to threads!
+Thread-based events and events in threads, however, are not supported due to lack of support for such events in Discord API v8.

-A moderation expansion is also being worked on, and will be updated to include new buttons, alerts, punishment methods, auto-moderation, and more!
+Even more new features are still being developed for node-elisif!
+A moderation expansion is being worked on, and will be updated to include new buttons, alerts, punishment methods, auto-moderation, and more!

-No documentation currently exists for this module.
-Documentation is being worked on and will be linked here once completed.
-The upcoming moderation features and documentation will be available in node-elisif 2.x.x versions.
+Limited [documentation](https://github.com/Cannicide/node-elisif/blob/main/docs) currently exists for this module, found in the `docs` folder of the Github repository.
+The docs are still being worked on, and will be published to a website that will be linked here once completed.

+**Created by Cannicide#2753**